Schertz Divorce Lawyers

 If both you and your partner can reach an agreement on all or the majority of concerns, you will be successful in getting an easy and inexpensive divorce.
 But, you will nevertheless require the assistance of an attorney to file the relevant documentation to the courts and complete the requisite forms in order to transfer your property correctly.
 If you’re seeking a simple divorce, call our experienced Schertz divorce attorneys to explore how we can guide you through the uncontested divorce process.

 There are many military families throughout Texas.
 Child custody and retirement benefits, which must be handled during a military divorce, can complicate the divorce procedure.
 Please call our Schertz divorce attorneys if you or your partner is a service member so we can explore how we may assist you in obtaining an economical military divorce.

 Why Soyars & Morgan Law?

-- Personalized approach.
-Our team understands that no two cases are the same.
-Your strategy will be tailored specifically to you and your family’s goals.
-Soyars & Morgan Law sees your case through from start to finish.
+- Tailored approach.
+Our staff recognizes that no two instances are identical.
+Your approach will be personalized to your and your family’s objectives.
+Soyars & Morgan Law handles your case from beginning to end.